dholifield/appa/README.md

                 45);    // tracker angular offset (degrees)
 ```

 - The tracker ports can be `port` or `{expander port, port}`.
-Negative port reverses the direction
+Negative port reverses the direction.
-- The imu port can be `port` or `{port1, port2, ...}` for averaging multiple imus
+- The imu port can be `port` or `{port1, port2, ...}` for averaging multiple imus.
 - TPU should be experimentally determined by moving the robot a known distance and recording the encoder output `ticks / distance`.
 The distance can be in any unit you choose, but must stay consistent throughout all of your code.
-Most often inches
+Most often inches.
-- The linear offset is `{x, y}` which is the distance from your tracking center to your center of mass
+- The linear offset is `{x, y}` which is the distance from your tracking center to your center of mass.
-- The angular offset can be used for [angled tracker wheel](https://youtu.be/TqMNuXfKgMc?si=iwc8nQkSW-A0ZFeG&t=36) configurations, as long as the two wheels are perpendicular
+- The angular offset can be used for [angled tracker wheel](https://youtu.be/TqMNuXfKgMc?si=iwc8nQkSW-A0ZFeG&t=36) configurations, as long as the two wheels are perpendicular.

 To start odometry, simply call `odom.start()`, usually during initialization.